BNaledi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3-Change owner form one user to another.
 Task 4-Create empty file with name.
 Task 5-Give owner execute permissions to owner of named file.
+Task 6-Giver owner and group- execute permissions,others may only read named file.